• Skip to primary navigation

 The fancy names for these kind of conditions are hyperacusis and recruitment.
 Recruitment accompanies hearing loss, whereas hyperacusis can occur whether you have a hearing loss or not.

 In any case, the result is basically the same no matter which one you have–certain normal sounds now sound much too loud.
 If you want to learn more about recruitment see my article “Recruitment Explained.”
-In addition, you might want to read a short book called “Supersensitive to Sound?
-You May Have Hyperacusis.”
+In addition, you might want to read my comprehensive book on the subject called “Hypersensitive to Sound“.

 Recruitment is no fun.
 I know.
 I have severe recruitment myself.
 Just putting a glass on the table can blow the top of my head off (figuratively speaking of course) as it sounds so loud to me.